mikekitckchan/CTF-Checklist/Web Hacking/Technique/websocket.md

 ## What is Websocket

-- Websocket is a technology in html5 that allows 2-ways communication under TCP;
+- Websocket is a technology in html5 that allows 2-ways communication under TCP.

+- It enables a web to deliver info to browser in realtime. (e.g. a chat app)

 - RFC documents for the subject connection can refer to RFC6455 and RFC7936

--

 ## Example of a simple websocket